 The last in a four-semester, SPAN 2202 builds on grammar and language skills acquired in the first three semester language courses by adding new grammar structures, such as the future and conditional tenses, with a particular emphasis on the non-indicative modes such as present and past subjunctive as well as commands.
 Through readings, videos and class discussion in the target language, students continue to explore cultural themes - emphasizing topics relating to modern society in the Spanish speaking world.
-Recommended Coursework: Spanish 2201 or four years of high school with a score of 400 or higher on the Spanish Placement test.
+(CR-spr)